 Preventive eye medication and specialist sunglasses may be required.

 Cushing’s disease (Hyperadrenocorticism)

 Just like humans, our dogs can be allergic to things in their environment.
-Common allergies include food, flea and skin allergies and German Shepherds can be prone to the latter.
+Common allergies include food, fleas and skin allergies, and German Shepherds can be prone to the latter.
 Also known as ‘atopy’, this allergy can make a dog’s skin itchy with its feet, belly, folds of the skin and ears most commonly affected.

 There is no cure for atopy in dogs, but there are treatments available that can help reduce your pet’s discomfort.